-There is a term for these treasures and the habitats that support them - in Māori, it is mahinga kai.
+There is a term for these treasures and the habitats that support them - mahinga kai.

-Mahinga kai relates to the traditional value of food resources and their ecosystems, as well as the practices involved in producing, gathering and protecting these resources.
+To Māori, mahinga kai relates to the traditional value of food resources and their ecosystems, as well as the practices involved in producing, gathering and protecting them.